How To Sell Mineral Rights And Oil & Gas Royalties In Texas?

 How Do You See Oil, Gas, and Mineral Laws Evolving In The Future?

 In South Texas, the Eagle Ford Shale has been the dominant source of activity over the past ten years.
 Most of the area has been leased and is in active production.
 Currently, the most active area in Texas is the Permian Basin in West Texas.
-Active leasing and drilling operations are ongoing across several formations.
+Operational leasing and drilling operations are ongoing across several formations.

 Call Now For A Consultation